 Educational Media Services has a professional film studio at IT Services, 13 Banbury Road that is perfect for filming interviews, webcasts and recording audio and video podcasts.
 The studio is fitted out with the latest lighting and recording technology and is connected to the fast University network for broadcasting webcasts and recording screen presentations with the lecture capture (Replay) technology to the VLE.
 The studio is also suitable for complex chroma-key / ‘green screen’ recording.

 Are you organising an event and you’d like to reach a bigger audience than just the audience in Oxford?
 The webcast streaming service offered by Educational Media Services (EMS) provides a live professionally filmed video stream of your event or conference on the internet for a global public audience.

-What kinds of events is this service suitable for?
+What kind of events is this service suitable for?

 This service is perfect for events designed to reach the widest possible global audience or for an event where the local Oxford audience is bigger than can fit the capacity of the room.
 It’s also been used for alumni events for colleges and for high profile keynote talks from speakers at all the major venues across the University.
-The media team will look after all the technical set-up and testing and will bring all the lights, cameras and microphones needed for a high-quality multi-camera broadcast.
+Working with in-house AV/IT staff, media team will look after all the technical set-up and testing and will bring all the lights, cameras and microphones needed for a high-quality multi-camera broadcast.

 How does it work?